Russian tea culture: Varieties

-Traditionally, black tea is the most common tea in Russia, but green tea is becoming more popular.
+Traditionally, black tea is the most common tea in Russia, but green tea is becoming popular too.

 Traditional tea in Russia includes the traditional type known as Russian Caravan as it was originally imported from China via camel caravan.
 As the trip was very long, usually taking as long as sixteen to eighteen months, the tea acquired its distinctive smoky flavor from the caravan's campfires.
 Today, this tea is often given its smoky flavor after oxidation or is a keemun or a "black or oolong from southern China or Formosa (Taiwan) with a hint of smoky Lapsang Souchong or Tarry Souchong."

+It is common, particularly in the countryside, to add herbs and berries to the leaves, such as mint, melissa, blackcurrant leaves, St. John's wort, raspberries, or sweet briar hips.
+Sometimes, fireweed is used to replace tea leaves altogether.